JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/formatter.md

 ## Register the Formatter

-The <include from="snippets.topic" element-id="ep"><var name="ep" value="SimpleFormattingModelBuilder` implementation is registered with the IntelliJ Platform in the plugin configuration file using the `com.intellij.lang.formatter"/></include>.
+The ``SimpleFormattingModelBuilder` implementation is registered with the IntelliJ Platform in the plugin configuration file using the <include from="snippets.topic" element-id="ep"><var name="ep" value="com.intellij.lang.formatter"/></include>.

 ```xml
 <extensions defaultExtensionNs="com.intellij">